symfony/symfony-docs/security/guard_authentication.rst

 or you need to integrate with some proprietary single-sign-on system, the Guard component can make it easy... and fun!

-Guard authentication can easily be used to
+Guard authentication can be used to:

 * :doc:`Build a Login Form </security/form_login_setup>`,
 * Create an API token authentication system (done on this page!)
 * `Social Authentication`_ (or use `HWIOAuthBundle`_ for a robust, but non-Guard solution)

+or anything else you dream up.
 In this example, we'll build an API token authentication system so we can learn more about Guard in detail.

-Step 0) Prepare your User Class
+Step 1) Prepare your User Class
 -------------------------------

 Suppose you want to build an API where your clients will send an ``X-AUTH-TOKEN`` header